mnrojas2/DiaBloS/docs/source/index.rst

 Acknowledgements
 ----------------

-Thanks to my family, friends and supervisors to support me in the realization of this project.
+Thanks to my family, friends and supervisors for the support they gave me in the realization of this project.